aejmelaeus/NServiceBus.SequenceGate/README.md

 ## Multiple object messages

-Some messages contains several objects that the Sequence Gate needs to take into consideration: [Acceptance test]
+Some messages contains several objects that the Sequence Gate needs to take into consideration: [Acceptance test OK]

 ``` csharp